magnuen2k/pg6102_2016/README.md

 - Application is then accessible at port `80` at your machine.

+- When running the application, one can either sign up or use any of these premade users

+        * userId: test
+        * password: test

+        * userId: foo
+        * password: bar

 Run `e2e-tests`:

 - Make sure project is buildt.
 Run `RestIT` test class from `e2e-tests` module.
 Tests are disabled by default so it is not run while building project.